eliottness/cec-controller/README.md

 - `--no-power-events`
   Disable handling of system power events.

 - `--devices`
   Power event device logical addresses (e.g. --devices 0,1).
-Default to 0
+Defaults to 0.

 - `--retries`
-  Number of connection retries to the CEC adapter.
+  Number of times to retry opening the CEC adapter on failure.
 Default is 5.
-Each try can take up to 10 seconds.
+Each attempt may take up to 10 seconds.

+- `--restart-retries`
+  Maximum number of process restarts when the CEC library gets stuck.
+Default is 3.
+Set to 0 to disable restarts.

 - `--device-name`
-  Device name to report to CEC network.
-Default is the hostname
+  Device name to report to the CEC network.
+Default is the hostname.

 #### Example using custom key mappings